 Realize that not all internships are the same.
 While any internship can prepare you with experience in clinical nutrition, food service management, and community nutrition, some have a more specialized curriculum.
 Therefore, it’s important to consider the following factors before applying to your dietetic internship of choice:

-- Are you interested in a more specialized area of focus?
-If so, look for a program that offers flexibility in creating your own personalized project or “specialty rotation.”
+- Are you interested in a more specialized area of focus like with dancers?
+If so, look for a program that offers flexibility in creating your personalized project or “specialty rotation.”
 For example, opportunities may exist for you to shadow a private practice dietitian for an entrepreneurial experience.
 Keep in mind that these programs may require more legwork as dietetic interns are expected to locate dietitians to shadow.

-- Does your internship include coursework towards a Master’s Degree?
-Beginning in 2024, a Master’s degree (in any subject) will be required in order to register for the CDR dietetic board exam.
+- Does your internship include coursework toward a Master’s Degree?
+Beginning in 2024, a Master’s degree (in any subject) will be required to register for the CDR dietetic board exam.
 You can attain a Master’s degree in any subject from Nutrition to Psychology, Business, etc.

 Can I dance in college while studying dietetics?